fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 './components/Note'
 ```

-The period - <i>.</i> - in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in the <i>components</i> sub-directory of the current directory.
-The filename extension _.js_ can be omitted.
+The period - <i>.</i> - in the beginning refers to the current directory, so the module's location is a file called <i>Note.jsx</i> in the <i>components</i> sub-directory of the current directory.
+The filename extension _.jsx_ can be omitted.

 Modules have plenty of other uses other than enabling component declarations to be separated into their own files.
 We will get back to them later in this course.

-The current code of the application can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part2-1).
+The current code of the application can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part2-1).

 Note that the <i>main</i> branch of the repository contains the code for a later version of the application.
-The current code is in the branch [part2-1](https://github.com/fullstack-hy2020/part2-notes/tree/part2-1):
+The current code is in the branch [part2-1](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part2-1):

 ![GitHub branch screenshot](../../images/2/2e.png)